meltwater/docker-cleanup/README.md

 # Docker Cleanup
-This image will periodically clean up exited containers and remove images that aren't in use by a running container.
-Based on [tutumcloud/image-cleanup](https://github.com/tutumcloud/image-cleanup) with some small fixes.
+This image will periodically clean up exited containers and remove images and volumes that aren't in use by a running container.
+Based on [tutumcloud/image-cleanup](https://github.com/tutumcloud/image-cleanup) and [chadoe/docker-cleanup-volumes](https://github.com/chadoe/docker-cleanup-volumes) with some small fixes.

 Normally any Docker containers that exit are still kept on disk until *docker rm -v* is used to clean them up.
 Similarly any images that aren't used any more are kept around.
 For a cluster node that see lots of containers start and stop, large amounts of exited containers and old image versions can fill up the disk.
 A Jenkins build slave has the same issues, but can also suffer from SNAPSHOT images being continuously rebuilt and causing untagged <none> images to be left around.

 ## Environment Variables
 The default parameters can be overridden by setting environment variables on the container using the **docker run -e** flag.